TonyJen/ClearMeasureBootcamp/src/Getting Started.md

 The bootcamp project have 4 major sections:

-1. Core section - This section contains core project which contains the project objects and services.
+1. Core section - This section contains core project which contains the project's objects and services.

-2. Data section - This section contains DataAccess and Database projects.
+2. Data section - This section contains the DataAccess and Database projects.

 3. UI section - This section contains UI.DependencyResolution and UI projects.